Teaching & Learning

 Students graduating with an M.Ed. in Teaching and Learning will be able to:

 - Demonstrate advanced content and pedagogical knowledge for teaching.

 - Use research to inform professional practice.

-- Demonstrate leadership and facilitation skills for the professional context.
+- Demonstrate leadership skills for the professional context.

 - Translate educational theories into culturally responsive practice.